-- Currently represent class action plaintiffs challenging the New York City Police Department’s policy requiring the removal of all religious head coverings for mug shots.
-Clark, et al. v.
-City of New York, No. 18-cv-02334 (S.D.N.Y.).
+- Currently represent class action plaintiffs challenging the Yonkers Police Department’s removal of religious head coverings from inmates in custody.
+Malkawi v.
+City of Yonkers, No. 7:20-cv-02893 (S.D.N.Y.).

 - Currently represent incarcerated client who was waterboarded and brutally beaten by correction officers at Auburn Correctional Facility.
 Raymond v.
 Mitchell, et al., No. 18-cv-01467 (N.D.N.Y.).

-- Currently represent two imprisoned and wrongfully convicted clients seeking new trials arising from murders that occurred in the 1990s, one in Manhattan and one in Tonawanda.
+- Currently represent an imprisoned and wrongfully convicted client seeking a new trial arising from a murder that occurred in the 1990s in Tonawanda, New York.